juniormayhe/electron/readme.md

 // listen to channel-name sent by renderer process ipcMain.on('channel-name', ipcMainEvent => {

+  // do stuff here before responding to renderer

   ipcMainEvent.returnValue = 'A response sent from main to be waited by renderer'
 })
 ```